assembl/assembl/doc/tech_stack.rst

 This is a list of every frontend dependency used *directly* in the frontend code.
-Indirect dependencies are not listed.
+Indirect dependencies are not listed. test libraries are described in the backend :ref:`backend_test_libraries` section.

 Essentially, this comes from :file:`package.json` and :file:`bower.json`, as well as the content of js/app/lib